47degrees/arrow-slides/src/main/arrow-meta.md

 [Raquel]

-Before the compiler can do anything we first have to write some code.
+Firstly, we write some code.

 ---